 Ugly Barriers on East Bridge: The Civic Society Takes Action

-Essex County Council installed red and white metal barriers on East Bridge, East Street due to concerns over the structure of the bridge and supposed unauthorised parking.
-Since their installation the barriers have become more and more of an eyesore and residents have called on County Hall to deal with the issue, particularly as this is a conservation area and a main gateway into town.
-The end drums have missing lids which allow them to be used as litter bins, sections of metal tubing along the tops need replacing and silt and weeds have built up over the whole stretch.
+Essex County Council first installed metal barriers on East Bridge, East Street in 2015 due to concerns over the structure of the bridge and supposed unauthorised parking.
+These were later replaced with the current red and white barriers.
+Since their installation the barriers have become more and more of an eyesore.
+The end drums have missing lids which allow them to be used as litter bins, sections of metal tubing along the tops need replacing and silt and weeds build up over the whole stretch.
+Residents have called on County Hall to deal with the issue, particularly as this is a conservation area and a main gateway into the city.